albertnica/Beautiful-Lyric-Video-Creator/README.md

 ## Video Comparison

 Here is a comparison between the previous version and the current enhanced version.
+Full render on [this .mp4](gh).

 ### **Previous Version (v0.0)**
 ![0.0](gh/comparison_old.gif)